TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 - Locate its neighbours.
 For each neighbour, compute a new distance by adding together the base distance and the length of the edge going to that neighbour.
 - If the new distance is less than the neighbour’s current distance, we have found a shorter path to the neighbour, so replace the neighbour’s distance by the new distance.

-A more formal, strucutured english version:
+A more formal, structured english version:

 ``` python
 create priority queue